About Peter Hendry

 My father personally chose to be a medical professional, as opposed to choosing a possibly more lucrative business career.

-Having carefully chosen a series of more saleable houses over time, my level of earnings was effectively doubled by the increase in value of the houses we had owned and occupied.
-It seemed you just had to move whilst prices were starting to increase and you could soon double your earnings from such increases in capital values in just a few years – crazy though this may seem!
+Having carefully chosen a series of more saleable houses over time, my level of earnings was effectively doubled by the increases in value of the houses we had owned and occupied.
+It seemed you just had to move whilst prices were starting to increase and you could soon double your earnings from the increases in capital values in just a few years – crazy though this may seem!

 It is being said today, at long last, that it’s time for change.

-Please enjoy looking through this web site, full of fresh ideas and proposals as to how such a change might be achieved for the benefit of the whole population at large.
-My ambition is to bring both affordability and sustainability within housing and house ownership within reach of everyone.
-You are welcome to add your own thoughts and comments on this blog if you wish.
+Please enjoy looking through this web site.
+It contains many fresh new ideas and proposals as to how such changes might be achieved for the benefit of the whole of our population.
+My ambition is to bring both affordability and sustainability within housing and house ownership within the reach of everyone.
+You are welcome to add your own thoughts and comments on this blog if you should feel so inclined.

 Leave a Reply